kabilar/workflow-animal/README.md

 Set up a workflow using different elements (see [workflow_animal/pipeline.py](workflow_animal/pipeline.py))

 ## Workflow architecture
-The lab and animal management workflow presented here uses components from two DataJoint elements, element-lab, and element-subject assembled together to a functional workflow.
+The Lab and Animal Management Workflow presented here uses two DataJoint Elements: element-lab and element-subject assembled into a functional workflow.

 ### element-lab